 All babies need vitamin K. This includes babies who are premature, very small or sick, as well as babies having surgery.

 How safe are vitamin K injections?

-Research and practice has shown that giving vitamin K by injection at birth is safe and effective.
-Babies in New Zealand, and in many other countries, have been given vitamin K injections for many years without incident.
+Research and practice shows that giving vitamin K by injection at birth is safe and effective.
+Babies in New Zealand, and in many other countries, have been given vitamin K injections for many years without problems.